 State Involvement in Marriage

-I answered a question on state involvement in marriage on 23 October 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on state involvement in marriage on Philosophy in Action Radio on 23 October 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should the state be involved in marriage contracts?
 Many people say that gay marriage shouldn't be a political issue, because the state shouldn't be involved in defining marriage at all.
 Is that right?
 Why or why not?